mughesaraja/AI-Course-Creator/README.md

 # What this project demonstrates

-This project explores how AI can be used not just to generate content, but to support structured, high-quality learning design.

-It focuses on:
+- Translating instructional design principles into AI prompt logic
-- Designing reusable AI workflows for course creation
+- Designing reusable workflows for AI-assisted course creation
-- Embedding instructional design principles into prompts
-- Improving the clarity, consistency, and usefulness of AI-generated learning content
+- Improving consistency and structure of AI-generated outputs
+- Thinking about AI as part of a learning product, not just a content tool

 # Overview

-This project explores how AI can be used to generate structured, pedagogically sound online courses through carefully designed prompt workflows.
+This project explores how AI can be used to generate structured online courses through prompt design.
+It focuses on building a repeatable workflow that improves the clarity and organisation of AI-generated learning content.

-Rather than treating AI as a generic content generator, this work focuses on building a repeatable system where instructional design principles are embedded directly into how content is generated.
-The aim is to improve the clarity, coherence, and learning effectiveness of AI-generated courses for creators.

 # System Workflow